The Importance of Proper Tree Identification: How to Know if a Tree is Protected

 What happens if I carry out work on a tree that is protected without permission?

-If you carry out work on a protected tree without obtaining the necessary authorizations, you could be subject to significant fines, and possibly even jail time.
+If you work on a protected tree without obtaining the necessary authorizations, you could be subject to massive fines or even prison.

-Yes, you can appeal to a TPO or preservation decision if it’s not justifiable.
-You will have be able to present evidence to back your argument and demonstrate that it is not necessary to appeal the TPO or preservation order isn’t necessary.
+Yes, you can appeal a TPO or preservation order if you feel it’s not justifiable.
+You will have to prove your case and show that the TPO or preservation order isn’t necessary.

-It is against the law to remove protected trees without the required permissions.
-If you require removal of the tree it is necessary to request permission and submit evidence to support your case.
+It is against the law to remove protected trees without the necessary permissions.
+If you require the tree to be removed it is necessary to apply for permission and provide proof to back your claim.

 Conclusion

-In the end, determining if a tree is protected is an essential step to ensure that any tree work is carried out legally.
-Understanding the different kinds of protection and the best way to identify them it is possible to be sure that you’re in compliance with the law and are protecting the trees in your care.
-If you are unsure about the protection status of trees, we suggest seeking advice from an experienced tree expert like Parramatta Tree Removal.
-Our experienced arborists will be able to inform you regarding the status of protection of your trees, and will guide you through the steps to make sure you’re complying with the legal guidelines.
-With our knowledge and dedication to provide high-quality tree services we will help you keep the beauty and worth for your tree.
-Contact us today at 1300 636 143 to schedule a consultation, and let us guide you on how to keep your trees protected and healthy.
+To conclude, knowing if a tree is protected is a vital aspect in ensuring that tree work is legally completed.
+By understanding the different types of protection and the best way to check for them it is possible to be sure that you’re following the law and protecting the trees in your care.
+If you’re unsure of the nature of the protection of trees, we suggest consulting an expert in tree care, such as Parramatta Tree Removal.
+Our experienced arborists can advise you regarding the status of protection of your trees and walk you through the necessary steps to ensure you are complying with the law.
+With our knowledge and dedication to providing high-quality tree services we will help you preserve the beauty and value of your trees.
+Contact us today by calling 1300 636 143 to schedule a consultation and let us help you keep your trees protected and healthy.